 \subsection{Carrier-doped orbital-selective Mott insulators}

-In the previous section, we have demonstrated that sLC textures emerge in the ETHM and shown that the inter-orbital hoppings play a crucial role in stabilizing sLC textures associated with exciton condensation in the spin channel.
-Here, in this section, we shall demonstrate that it is also possible to realize sLC textures in the ETHM without inter-orbital hoppings, i.e., $t_{ab}=t_{ba}=0$.
-For this purpose, we set the model parameters to be $U=3.5$, $J_\text{H}=U/4$, $\Delta=-1.6$, and $(t_{aa},t_{bb})=(-0.5,-0.15)$ in the unit of eV, which are used to describe orbital-selective Mott insulators such as BaFe$_{2}$Se$_{3}$~\cite{Herbrych2019}.
+In the previous section, we demonstrated that sLC textures emerge in the ETHM, and we showed that interorbital hoppings play a crucial role in stabilizing sLC textures associated with an exciton condensation in the spin channel.
+In this section, we shall demonstrate that it is also possible to realize sLC textures in the ETHM without interorbital hoppings, i.e., $t_{ab}=t_{ba}=0$.
+For this purpose, we set the model parameters to be $U=3.5$, $J_\text{H}=U/4$, $\Delta=-1.6$, and $(t_{aa},t_{bb})=(-0.5,-0.15)$ in units of eV, which are used to describe orbital-selective Mott insulators such as BaFe$_{2}$Se$_{3}$~\cite{Herbrych2019}.
 As in Sec.~\ref{sec3a}, we consider the two-leg ladder with $(L_{x},L_{y})=(24,2)$.
 Magnetic structures of this model have been investigated by the DMRG method and several types of block AFM order have been suggested~\cite{Herbrych2019}.

 We calculate the ground state of the ETHM by using the DMRG method, keeping $\chi=2500$ largest density-matrix eigenstates and taking 40 sweeps, which leads to a truncation error less than $10^{-7}$.
-Figures~\ref{Fig3}(a)--\ref{Fig3}(c) show the results of $\langle j^{s}_{aa}(\bm{r}_{l m})\rangle$ and $\langle j^{s}_{bb}(\bm{r}_{l m})\rangle$ for three different electron densities $n=2.5$, 2.67, and 2.83.
+Figures~\ref{Fig3}(a)--\ref{Fig3}(c) show the results of $\langle j^{s}_{aa}(\bm{r})\rangle$ and $\langle j^{s}_{bb}(\bm{r})\rangle$ for three different electron densities $n=2.5$, 2.67, and 2.83.
 In these calculations, we introduce the pinning field at the bond of orbital $b$ indicated in the figure.
 However, the following argument remains qualitatively the same even when the pinning field is applied to orbital $a$.
 At $n=2.5$, a $(\pi,0)$ stripe order, i.e., AFM spin alignment along the legs and ferromagnetic (FM) spin alignment along the rungs, appears.
 Since the magnetic structure has already been studied~\cite{Herbrych2019}, here we focus on the possibility of the emergence of sLC textures.